 Overall ratingNext up: Ride & brakes

-If you’re looking for an unintimidating, reasonably priced slice of the bobber motorcycling experience, you ought to look no further than the Honda CMX500 Rebel - otherwise known as the Rebel 500.
+If you’re looking for an unintimidating, reasonably priced slice of the bobber motorcycling experience, you ought to look no further than the 2020 Honda CMX500 Rebel - otherwise known simply as the Honda Rebel 500.
 It replaces the 2017 version.